Keyboard shortcuts

 redis-cli

-# Create user with read-only permissions
+# Configure the default user with the required permissions

-ACL SETUSER radar-collector on >${SECURE_PASSWORD} \
+ACL SETUSER default on >${SECURE_PASSWORD} \

 +info +ping +config|get +client|list +memory|usage +latency \